yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 The AMPLIFY Central DevOps CLI allows you to define the `rateLimit` configuration under the `policies` section of your API configuration file.
 For example:

+Below is the example to create proxy level rate limit per second interval.

 ```
 version: v1 # Version of the file format
 apiVersion: v1 # This version ensures backward compatibility and would not mandate a frequent update from a client side